On conformal divergences and their population minimizers: Introduction

 \section{Introduction}

-Bregman divergences are probably the most widely used distortion measure in clustering algorithms.
-Popular algorithms like $k$-means and Expectation Maximization can be formalized as computing quantities that are minimizers of the average (sample-wise) divergence to a sample \cite{bmdgCW,dlrML,mqSM}; we call these quantities population minimizers.
-Left and right population minimizers are respectively the sample $f$-mean and the sample average (Bregman divergences are in general not symmetric).
-It has been shown that modulo technical assumptions, Bregman divergences are exhaustive for their right population minimizer: any divergence whose population minimizer is the sample average is a Bregman divergence \cite{afAC,bgwOT}.
+Loosely defined in its most general form, the clustering problem is related to the grouping of a data sample according to \textit{unknown} classes or clusters \cite{vwgCS}\blfootnote{ $^\ddagger$ Accepted for publication in IEEE Transactions on Information Theory, 2015.}.
+One of the most popular and well-posed approaches to clustering is centroid-based: it seeks to summarize data into a fixed set of cluster centers --- or \textit{population minimizers} --- that best describe the sample, where "best" is understood with respect to an expected measure of distortion to the whole sample \cite{dlrML,mqSM}.
+Because of their convexity properties and links to likelihoods in exponential families, ordinary Bregman divergences are often used to compute these distortions in clustering algorithms, such as in $k$-means and EM \cite{bmdgCW,dlrML,mqSM}.
+Their left and right population minimizers are respectively a cluster's $f$-mean \cite{kSL,nUE} and the cluster's average (ordinary Bregman divergences are in general not symmetric).
+It has been shown that modulo technical assumptions, ordinary Bregman divergences are exhaustive for their right population minimizer: any divergence whose population minimizer is the sample average is a Bregman divergence \cite{afAC,bgwOT}.
 This shows that the scope of $k$-means and EM is wide and encompasses all domains whose ``natural'' distortion measures rely on Bregman divergences, such as signal processing, Euclidean geometry, information theory, statistics, etc. .